AnshMi2674/TSC_V1/README.md

 The angle is first normalised to `(-π, π]` by `norm_angle()` to ensure the series converges within 7 iterations to better than 1e-9 accuracy.
 This avoids including `<math.h>` trig for the forward functions — only the inverse trig (`asin`, `acos`, `atan`) delegates to stdlib since their series are less well-conditioned.

-### Secret Menu — State Machine

-The formula browser is implemented as a 5-state finite state machine (`SM_OFF → SM_SUBJECT → SM_CHAPTER → SM_FORMULA → SM_SHOW`).
-Rather than having a separate blocking loop, `secret_handle_key()` is called once per keypress and transitions state based on the current state and key.
-This keeps the main `loop()` non-blocking. `handle_key()` checks `secret_active()` first on every call and short-circuits all other key routing while the menu is open.

 ---

 ## Project Structure

 ```
 ESP32-SciCalc/
-├── ScientificCalculator.ino   # Main firmware — all sections in one file
+├── SciCalculator.ino   # Main firmware — all sections in one file
-├── formula_data.h             # Formula database — fill in your formulas here
+├── Schematic.png
 └── README.md
 ```